Is it a Dolomedes?

 Other species that cause confusion

 Pirata and related Piratula species (otter spiders) are one of the most common sources of confusion over the identity of Dolomedes species in Britain.
 Like the Dolomedes species, these very closely related genera of lycosid (or wolf) spiders are largely semi-aquatic and several also have more or less distinct white lateral lines on the carapace and abdomen.
-By contrast with Dolomedes though, Even when mature though, Piratas are no more than a third to a half the body length of adult Dolomedes.
-The largest of them in Britain is Pirata piscatorius, which reaches a maximum body length of 10mm.
-This species is also the most similar to Dolomedes in having a very dark body with brightly contrasting white lateral bands, most prominent on the carapace, and paired white dots running longitudinally down the abdomen.
-However, the overall appearance, and the stance and posture of the Pirata and Piratula species is very different from that of Dolomedes.
-They have a high and squared-off front to the carapace and a bulbous rather than more pointed abdomen.
+Even when mature though, Piratas are no more than a third to a half the body length of adult Dolomedes.
+The largest of them in Britain is Pirata piscatorius, which reaches a maximum body length of 10 mm.
+This species is also the most similar to Dolomedes in having a very dark body with brightly contrasting white lateral bands, most prominent on the carapace, and paired white spots running longitudinally down the abdomen.
+However, the overall appearance, and the stance and posture of the Pirata and Piratula species is markedly different from that of Dolomedes.
+They have a high and squared-off front to the carapace and a bulbous rather than more pointed abdomen (although the distended abdomen of a gravid female Dolomedes is also bulbous, but very large).
 Their legs are relative short and robust compared with those of Dolomedes and are never held outstretched and paired (see above).

 In the breeding season, female Pirata and Piratula species are often seen carrying egg sacs but, in contrast to Dolomedes, these are small (ca 5mm), white or bluish in colour and with a conspicuous seam around the equator.
 They are carried at the back of the abdomen, held only by the spinners.
 Like Dolomedes, these species are ambush hunters rather than web builders, but, unlike Dolomedes, they do not build any protective web structure for their young.
 They do, however, show maternal care, carrying their newly-hatched spiderlings on their backs for about a week, until they can fend for themselves.
 This behaviour is shared with other lycosids.